We use cookies to collect anonymous data to help us improve your site browsing experience.

 Which hearings will not be livestreamed?

-Cases normally held within a “closed court” will not be livestreamed, such as those involving children.
-Procedural business, unless otherwise authorised, will not be livestreamed, such as procedural hearings before a single judge.
-Cases with a global reporting restriction will not be livestreamed.
+While not determinative nor exhaustive: cases normally held within a "closed court" will not be livestreamed, such as those involving children; procedural business, unless otherwise authorised, will not be livestreamed, such as procedural hearings before a single judge; cases with a global reporting restriction will not be livestreamed nor will cases where there is considered to be a substantial risk that sensitive personal information may be disclosed causing significant harm.

 Adjournments